 In addition to these typical motor features, patients with PD may experience nonmotor symptoms related to the disease itself or to the medications used to treat it.
 These symptoms include psychosis, hallucinations, daytime sleepiness, depression, fatigue, autonomic dysfunction, sexual dysfunction, and dementia.

 Management of these nonmotor symptoms will be reviewed here.
 Dementia in PD and the clinical features of nonmotor symptoms in PD are discussed separately.
 (See "Cognitive impairment and dementia in Parkinson disease" and "Clinical manifestations of Parkinson disease", section on 'Nonmotor symptoms'.)

 Other aspects of PD are reviewed elsewhere.
-(See "Etiology and pathogenesis of Parkinson disease" and "Diagnosis and differential diagnosis of Parkinson disease" and "Pharmacologic treatment of Parkinson disease" and "Nonpharmacologic management of Parkinson disease" and "Motor fluctuations and dyskinesia in Parkinson disease" and "Surgical treatment of Parkinson disease".)
+(See "Etiology and pathogenesis of Parkinson disease" and "Diagnosis and differential diagnosis of Parkinson disease" and "Pharmacologic treatment of Parkinson disease" and "Nonpharmacologic management of Parkinson disease" and "Motor fluctuations and dyskinesia in Parkinson disease" and "Device-assisted and surgical treatments for Parkinson disease".)